Business-savvy celebrities are turning their popularity into profitability.

 For instance, Kanye West has never had a problem building a strong, unapologetic brand around himself, and consequentially, every business he has touched.
 Jessica Alba co-founded The Honest Company, a line of natural, non-toxic consumer goods.
 The company has evolved into a leader by adapting to the trend of conscious consumerism.
 Its open, transparent marketing is most popular among parents who want safe products for their families.

 Gwyneth Paltrow’s celebrity brand “Goop” has become a lifestyle of sorts, with quite a significantly sized cult of followers that any brand would envy.
-Beyoncé’s activewear label Ivy Park with British retailer Topshop has never had a rough season since its first collection in 2016.
+Beyoncé’s activewear label Ivy Park with British retailer Topshop has never had a rough season since its first collection half a decade ago.
 Meanwhile, former Spice Girl turned fashion designer Victoria Beckham has been named the top entrepreneur in the UK and has earned genuine acclamation among the fashion elite.

-But the biggest success story of 2017 is Rihanna’s Fenty Beauty.
+But the biggest success story is Rihanna’s Fenty Beauty.
 Following four successful seasons with Puma, the singer launched Fenty’s independent beauty line that became a Sephora hit instantly.

 Enterprising celebrities are not just a phenomenon in Western nations.
 In China, companies collaborate with influencers called key opinion leaders (KOLs).
 KOLs market products ranging from cosmetics to nutritional supplements to their enthusiastic social media followers.
 Companies livestream videos of KOLs reviewing products for online lifestyle groups, ranging from fitness fans to new moms.
 And the money is massive, as KOLs can earn up to $150,000 for a single social media post.